Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

 ![image](https://github.com/user-attachments/assets/6a1999fa-00f0-4d80-a6fc-aa95100eecbb)

-This is where you tell the GUI whether you want to purchase ectos through buy orders or instant buying.
-The price you see updates automatically, just check the box to the left of the option you're going to use:
+This is where you tell the GUI whether you want to purchase ectos through buy orders or instant-buying.
+The rice you see updates automatically because the GUI fetches it from the GW2 API when you check or un-check a box, so just check the box to the left of the option you're going to use:

 ![image](https://github.com/user-attachments/assets/daef43a5-4fee-4aba-9d14-5e1dd11c3e04)

+And this is where you tell the GUI how you will sell your resultant Piles of Crystalline Dust back to the Trading Post, either through listing them or instant-selling.
+Again, the price you see updates automatically because the GUI fetches it from the GW2 API when you check or un-check a box, so just check the box to the left of your chosen option.